 After your lunch you can hop back on the tram 15E in the same direction as before until the Mosteiro dos Jerónimos stop.
-You may start visiting the area with this grand monument honoring the navigators responsible for the Maritime Expansion of Portugal: the Monument of the Discoveries.
+You may start visiting the area with this monument honoring the navigators responsible for the Maritime Expansion of Portugal: the Monument of the Discoveries.
 Built by the Estado Novo dictator as part of the Portuguese World Exhibition in 1940, it was a symbol of the idealization of the "Portuguese Maritime Empire" typical from this regime.
-Originally conceived as a temporary construction, it was later on reconstructed in a larger version to celebrate the fifth centennial of the death of Henry the Navigator, a central figure for Portuguese Discoveries.
+Originally conceived as a temporary construction, it was later on rebuilt in a larger version to celebrate the fifth centennial of the death of Henry the Navigator, a central figure for Portuguese Discoveries.
 The monument together with the square and its stone paving in the form of a compass rose depict the grandiosity of the Portuguese Age of Discovery.

 9. TORRE DE BELÉM

 Continuing west along the river banks, you will reach the Torre de Belém (Belém Tower).
-Built in the XVI century in a strategical point of the estuary of the Tagus River, this iconic tower was part of the defensive system of Lisbon.
+Built in the 16th century in a strategical point of the estuary of the Tagus River, this iconic tower was part of the defensive system of Lisbon.
 Beyond its military character witnessed in its quadrangular shape and polygon bulwark with cannons, this UNESCO World Heritage is also considered as one of the principal works of the Portuguese Late Gothic Manueline architecture style with its detailed decoration in maritime motifs such as twisted rope and the Cross of the Order of Christ.
 Inside, you can visit the four-story tower from the lower battery and its defense artillery to the amazing views provided by the King's Chamber and the Tower's Terrace in the upper floors.

 Opening hours - daily from 10 a.m. - 5 p.m. | Admission - 6 EUR